 - Infertility and impotence.
 Smoking increases the risk of reduced fertility in women and the risk of impotence in men.

-- Pregnancy and newborn complications.
-Mothers who smoke while pregnant face a higher risk of miscarriage, preterm delivery, lower birth weight and sudden infant death syndrome (SIDS) in their newborns.
+- Complications during pregnancy.
+Mothers who smoke while pregnant face a higher risk of preterm delivery and giving birth to lower birth weight babies.

-- Teeth and gum disease.
-Smoking is associated with an increased risk of developing inflammation of the gum (gingivitis) and a serious gum infection that can destroy the support system for teeth (periodontitis).
+- Tooth and gum disease.
+Smoking is associated with an increased risk of developing inflammation of the gum and a serious gum infection that can destroy the support system for teeth (periodontitis).

-- Risks to your family.
+Smoking also poses health risks to those around you.
 Nonsmoking spouses and partners of smokers have a higher risk of lung cancer and heart disease compared with people who don't live with a smoker.
-If you smoke, your children will be more prone to SIDS, worsening asthma, ear infections and colds.
+Children whose parents smoke are more prone to worsening asthma, ear infections and colds.

-The best way to prevent tobacco dependence is to not smoke in the first place.
+The best way to prevent nicotine dependence is to not use tobacco in the first place.

-The best way to prevent your children from smoking is to not smoke yourself.
+The best way to keep children from smoking is to not smoke yourself.
 Research has shown that children whose parents do not smoke or who successfully quit smoking are much less likely to take up smoking.